HrxSrv/Bilingual/Readme.md

-This is a test readme file
+This is a test readme file and is needed to test